Sandeepgaddam5432/unqvision2/README.md

   - shadcn-ui
   - Tailwind CSS

-- **Backend**:
+- **Backend (Colab)**:
-  - Node.js
+  - Python
-  - Express
+  - Flask
-  - fluent-ffmpeg
+  - ffmpeg-python
-  - fs-extra
+  - Cloudflare Tunnels

 ## Deployment

 For production deployment:

-1. Deploy the backend server to a machine with sufficient resources
+1. Run the Colab notebook to get a stable Cloudflare Tunnel URL
-2. Update the frontend's `VITE_API_URL` environment variable to point to your backend server
-3. Deploy the frontend to a hosting platform like Vercel
+2. Deploy the frontend to a hosting platform like Vercel
+3. Configure the `VITE_API_URL` environment variable in your hosting platform to point to your Cloudflare Tunnel URL

+## Important Notes

+- The Colab backend will automatically disconnect after 90 minutes of inactivity
+- You'll need to restart the notebook if it disconnects
+- The Cloudflare Tunnel URL will remain stable across sessions as long as you authenticate with the same Cloudflare account

 ## Project Details